 Finally, Sarah B. sent along a form of resistance to these kinds of images.
 Colin von Heuring, who just started a brand new blog on media subversion, saw an ad with the copy “You don’t need words to make a statement.”
 He decided to “ma[k]e it explicit” (original on the left, modified on the right):

-For more on Jean Kilbourne and the subordination of women in advertising, here’s the trailer to Killing Us Softly 4:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+For more on Jean Kilbourne and the subordination of women in advertising, here’s the trailer to Killing Us Softly 4:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.